 As fallacious as the science is, and as disreputable as host Giorgio A. “Crazy Hair” Tsoukalos appears to be, Ancient Aliens is unwittingly hilarious.
 Therefore, we feel that it’s the perfect target for our first Caffeine-Fueled Drinking Game!

-Note: the C-F team cannot condone attempting this ordeal with anything less than a 6-pack per person, given the content you’ll be dealing with.
+Note: Team CF cannot condone attempting this ordeal with anything less than a 6-pack per person, given the content you’ll be dealing with.
 Additionally, under no circumstances should you spend actual money on this show in any form.
 You may regret that more than the hangover.
+Please drink responsibly, observe all local liquor laws, and practice good science.

 With that in mind, it’s time for the game!